 Performing Arts’ clients will be opening a huge variety of shows over the next few months.
 Please click through each production name to find out more or choose the client’s name to view their page.

 In February there are many openings for our clients, including YOU STUPID DARKNESS! for Paines Plough at Theatre Royal Plymouth on the 14th, with lighting by Peter Small.
-On the 19th Joshua Gadsby lights Dinomania at the New Diorama Theatre, whilst on the 22nd The Phantom of the Opera with lighting by Andrew Bridge will be returning to Manila, the Philippines.
+On the 22nd Joshua Gadsby co-designs Dinomania at the New Diorama Theatre.
+Also on the 22nd The Phantom of the Opera will be returning to Manila, the Philippines, with lighting by Andrew Bridge.

 Also opening in February will be Faust, directed by new client Karolina Sofulak with original set design by Charles Edwards, at Stanislaw Moniuszko Poznan Opera House, Poland.
 Charles’ designs will also be revived in Bonn with Makropulos on the 7th April.